animal-tree/Writing-stuff-2/Theories/Photons.md

 But maybe assuming this criterium of regular photon-quantity oscillation is reasonable to some extent as well, even for sunlight.

-That being said, the most likely answer is that photons are just excitations in this wave (quantum field) and are effectively [sampled as point-dots from throughout that wave in proportion to the energy contained in that wave.](https://github.com/animal-tree/Writing-stuff-2/blob/main/Theories/Quantum-sampling.md)
+That being said, the most likely answer is that photons are just excitations in this wave (quantum field) and are effectively [sampled as point-dots from throughout that wave in quantity-proportion to the energy contained in that wave.](https://github.com/animal-tree/Writing-stuff-2/blob/main/Theories/Quantum-sampling.md)